I'm not planning to be a CS major, or even an engineer. Is CS102 for me?

 Will it be a difficult or time-consuming course?

 Our sense is that it may be challenging and time-consuming for some students.
-There will be five assignments, two projects, a midterm and a final.
+There will be five assignments, two projects, and two exams.
 That said, we very much hope it will be worth the effort!